 Nicolas Richard most recently placed 2nd in the OSM Woodwind Competition, and is currently Second Bassoon of the Kitchener-Waterloo Symphony.

 How to Study the Bassoon with Kristin:

-Weekly online lessons via Zoom
+Weekly or bi-weekly online lessons via Zoom

 "Kristin Day is a naturally gifted educator.
 She is an intelligent and thoughtful musician and a very, very fine bassoonist.